1. Getting Ready Portraits & Detail Shots

 Not every couple wants to break tradition to do first a first look session, but it’s such a great way to fit amazing photos and get authentic, emotional photos without the pressure of being on display in front of friends and family.
 A quick couples session can be squeezed in as well as a few fun group shots of the bridal party without family & friends present.
-We highly recommend doing a first look if you really want to make photos a priority on your wedding day!
+We highly recommend doing one if you really want to make photos a priority on your wedding day!

 3. Ceremony And/Or Reception Setup Photos

 About the last 30 minutes before the ceremony, we try to take miscellaneous photos of guests waiting for the arrival of the wedding party, since the focus is mostly on the couple for the rest of the day.
 This gives our bride and groom a few moments to relax after their first look and get excited about the next big part of the day!

 4. Family Formals & Bridal Party

 Ideal time frame: 45 minutes to 1 hour

 This is the one part of the day that can feel stressful because of time restrictions and guests who want to move on to the reception.
 If you are having a cocktail hour, this is perfect because it gives us some time to knock out the pictures as quickly and efficient as possible!
 Here’s an EXAMPLE of our go-to shot list:

 - Full bridal party (in a line) girls on 1 side, guys on other side + CLOSE family members